 Previously common practices and regulations regarding the taxation of companies and individuals are constantly under scrutiny and change.
 As an example, FATCA has imposed significant burdens on financial institutions regarding the documentation, reporting and potentially withholding of payments to US persons (for further information on FATCA please refer to the section "TAXATION" below).
-As another example, the Organisation of Economic Co-Operation and Development ("OECD") has implemented and/or is currently implementing important changes like the automatic exchange of financial account information and the project base erosion and profit shifting (BEPS).
-In particular, the OECD, together with various national governments, is working on a multilateral solution for ensuring a global minimum taxation of 15% through the so called "Pillar II" rules.
-It should be noted that a part of these proposals is still in very early stages and the impact of such changes in tax laws, which may lead to significant costs, the threat of potential fines for non-compliance and additional tax burdens for multinational groups such as Swiss Life, are inherently difficult to predict.
+As another example, the Organisation of Economic Co-Operation and Development ("OECD") has implemented important changes like the automatic exchange of financial account information and the project base erosion and profit shifting (BEPS).
+In particular, the OECD, together with various national governments, has initiated a multilateral plan for ensuring a global minimum taxation of 15% through the so-called "Pillar II" rules.
+The key component of this new plan is the so-called Global Anti-Base Erosion Rules ("GloBE") which intend to ensure large multinational enterprises with revenue above EUR 750 million ("MNE") pay a minimum of 15% tax rate.
+The GloBE rules provide for a coordinated system of taxation intended to ensure large MNE groups pay this minimum level of tax on income arising in each of the jurisdictions in which they operate.
+The rules create a "top-up tax" to be applied on profits in any jurisdiction whenever the effective tax rate, determined on a jurisdictional basis, is below the minimum 15% rate.
+With effect from fiscal years commencing on 1 January 2024, GloBE legislation has been enacted or substantially enacted in Switzerland and in other jurisdictions where Swiss Life operates.